fortheusers/hb-appstore/README.md

 buck build :hb-appstore
 ```

-Currently sdl2 is manually linked in the `.buckconfig`, as a buckaroo port is not yet available.
+Currently sdl2 is manually linked in the `.buckconfig`, as a buckaroo port is not yet available, so SDL2 will need to be installed via the system package manager.
 After running the above, there should be a binary sitting in `./buck-out/gen/hb-appstore`.
-It may have some issues that aren't present in the Makefile.pc build.

 ### License
 This software is licensed under the GPLv3.